Plastics3/AI-Separation-App/README.md

 1. App with ai music separation
 2. instructions and tools for anybody that wants to separate other kind of music

+*if you have a laptop look at the bottom

 Project Structure (important)

 Make sure your project looks like this after cloning: